ZakuroSystem/Pixboard/README.md

 - Mask mode for layer clipping
 - Zoom in/out with mouse wheel or pinch
 - Adjust brightness
-- Advanced batch editing with integrated EdiBatPlus UI
+- Advanced batch editing with integrated EdiBatPlus UI (no separate folder)

 ### Pixboard の強み